accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README-dockerhub.md

 ./ci-builder.sh all group latest-firefox
 ```

 You can still execute the individual hook scripts as before (see the folder `/docker/hooks/`).
 However, the provided utilities `builder.sh` and `ci-builder.sh` are more convenient.
 Before pushing the images to the **Docker Hub** you have to prepare and source the file `secrets.rc` (see `example-secrets.rc`).
 The script `builder.sh` builds the individual images.
 The script `ci-builder.sh` can build various groups of images or all of them at once.
-Check the files `local-builder-readme.md`, `local-building-example.md` and [Wiki][this-wiki] for more information.
+Check the [builder-utility-readme][this-builder-readme], [local-building-example][this-readme-local-building-example] and [Wiki][this-wiki] for more information.

 Note that selected features that are enabled by default can be explicitly disabled via environment variables.
 This allows to build even smaller images by excluding, for example, `noVNC` or `Firefox Plus features`.
 See [readme-local-building-example.md][this-readme-local-building-example] for more information.